20+ Top Rated Tourist Attractions in West Bengal: A Local’s Guide

 A pure Baluchari silk saree will have stories of Ramayana or Mahabharata or trade routes (like they show on many temple panels of Bishnupur) woven on them.
 Bishnupur is indeed one of the stops for textile tourism in India!

 A beautiful Baluchari saree that my Pishi had gifted my mother and I wore during my brother’s wedding.
+One of the most beautiful weaves of ancient India.

 The temple motifs of Bishnupur which often appear on the border of Bishnupuri Baluchari sarees!